The success of St Rocco’s Palliative Virtual Ward

 Dr Esraa Sulaivany, Medical Director, St. Rocco’s Hospice says:

 The Palliative Virtual Ward has provided St Rocco’s with an opportunity to work closely with our partners so that we can offer more choice to patients.
 We have expanded our service to support a wider cohort of patients without compromising on quality of care, better triaging potential patients and monitoring changes in symptoms through the use of technology.
 Feedback shows that 90% of the patients cared for agreed that their condition was managed better because by our Palliative Virtual Ward.
-This is testament to the hard work and dedication of our clinical teams
+This is testament to the hard work and dedication of our clinical teams to adapt to a new way of working whilst always prioritising patient care and individual needs.

 In addition, we have been able to better involve families and carers in patient care plans.
 This is another of the many highlights shown in the Healthwatch Warrington independent report as 94% agreed that their family/carer benefited from the Palliative Virtual Ward.
 As we move forward, integrating technology with care services is beneficial to many people and I am pleased that St Rocco’s has had the opportunity to explore this initiative with the support of Graphnet.